harshabala25/EZScreenAPP/README.md

 # EZScreenAPP
-EZScreen is an app where users can send their emails and pds and get a summarized version of them.
-Additionally, they can ask questions on the pdf of it.
+EZScreen is an app where users can send their emails and PDFS to get summaries and ask questions about them.